-It wasn’t fear and loathing in Las Vegas.
-But terroir and embarrassment in the climats of Chablis, France to understand minerality, the most frustrating word in wine.
+No fear and loathing in Las Vegas; it was terroir and embarrassment in Chablis, France to understand minerality, the most frustrating word in wine.

 It was like a fairy tale.
 A wine fairy tale.
 A French château with lush gardens – green and floral.
 And in the heart of the Crus Beaujolais, ten villages that make beautiful red wines from Gamay Noir.